huynhhaanhthu584/Build-Chatbot/Reports/Report.md

 * Achievements: Successfully developed a chatbot capable of delivering results with up to 95% accuracy.
 * Limitations: Insufficient attention and development on the chatbot's front-end interface.

-**A set of questions to evaluate the results**
+**A SET OF QUESTIONS TO EVALUATE THE RESULTS**
 1. Privacy Policy and User Rights

    Q1: What purposes does Presight use personal data for?

    Q2: How can I edit or update my personal information stored by Presight?

    Q3: Does Presight share personal data with third parties?

    Q4: How can I access the personal information that Presight holds about me?

 2. Data Security and Safety

    Q5: What measures does Presight take to ensure data security?

    Q6: Is my data encrypted during transmission and storage?

    Q7: What does Presight do in case of a data breach?

 3. Data Collection and Retention

    Q8: What types of data does Presight collect from users?

    Q9: How long does Presight retain my data after my account is deactivated?

    Q10: Is my data used to train AI or machine learning models?

 4. Cookies and Third-Party Websites

    Q11: How does Presight use cookies on its website?

    Q12: Can I control the use of cookies on the Presight website?

    Q13: Is Presight responsible for privacy practices on third-party websites?

 5. Policy Updates and Changes

    Q14: How are updates to the Privacy Policy communicated to users?

    Q15: How can I know when Presight’s Privacy Policy has been updated?

 6. Contact and Support

    Q16: What email can I use to contact Presight about the Privacy Policy?

    Q17: How can I reach Presight if I have concerns about my personal data?

 7. User Responsibilities and Rights

    Q18: What responsibilities do users have in maintaining the accuracy of their personal data?

    Q19: Does Presight allow users to correct inaccurate data?